sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 - Task 3: Add some vulnerable code via a pull request and view the scan results in the PR
 - Task 4: Turn on GitHub Advanced Security for Organization
 - Task 5: Verify Github Autofix is enabled
-- Task 6: Create a code with potencial security vulnerabilities
+- Task 6: Create a code with potential security vulnerabilities
 - Task 7: Run a code scan
 - Task 8: Apply autofixes to vulnerabilities